Ryzee119/tinyogx360/README.md

 <img src="./images/schematic.png" alt="schematic" width="100%"/>

 ## WARNING
+* Released by request.
+This is not as tested or as user friendly as the main ogx360 board.
+You should be comfortable with self-debugging.
 * The board does not have any programming headers.
 The Atmega32u4s should come from factory with a DFU bootloader which can be programmed via the xbox side USB connector.
 * I didnt have much luck with this so I hacked on a ISP programming header and programming via TinyISP or any AVR programmer.
 * Alternatively program it externally.